 - Contrary to popular belief, there is ample parking in the downtown area.
 There are 12 city garages and parking lots in the downtown San Rafael area, with seven of these averaging less than 85% occupancy.
 In addition, on-street, metered parking averages only 70% capacity during peak times according to a recent study commissioned by the City of San Rafael.

 - The study recommended that parking requirements for new developments be decreased, because such a large percentage of them go unused.

-- Instead of building parking spaces that are not required by the City and will remain unused, Whistlestop is using the space to increase the number of affordable housing units for older adults.
+- Instead of building parking spaces that are not required by the City and will remain unused, Vivalon is using the space to increase the number of affordable housing units for older adults.

-- The Whistlestop Healthy Aging Campus will be a car-free community.
-Services and amenities will be walkable, and transportation will be provided by Whistlestop for trips and outings off campus.
-See video here: https://youtu.be/HjqMP719myA .
+- The Vivalon Healthy Aging Campus will be a car-free community.
+Services and amenities will be walkable, and transportation will be provided by Whistlestop Wheels for trips and outings off campus.
+Click here to see our video.

 - Access to transit will be available via:

-- Whistlestop van and shuttle service with access at ground-level.
+- Vivalon Rides van and shuttle service with access at ground-level.

 - Buses at the Bettini Transportation Center with over 16 separate bus routes operated by three carriers including

 - Marin Transit, Golden Gate Transit and Sonoma County Transit.

 - In March 2013, Vivalon selected Eden Housing as its partner for the housing portion of this project after an extensive vetting process of several potential partners.